The King's School, Parramatta: Co-curricular program

 The school has seven large Wind Bands, which form the core of the Wind, Brass and Percussion program.
 The Symphonic Band is the school's elite level band and is composed of musicians typically studying AMEB or Trinity Grade 7 and above.
 The Wind Orchestra is the middle ensemble within the senior school, whilst Gowan Brae Band is a special ensemble for year 7 students only, which receives extra attention and allows students to develop their talents intensively upon their arrival at King's.
 The marching band includes members of the Symphonic Band who are enrolled as cadets in The King's School cadet corps.
-In the Preparatory school, the Concert Band, Wind Ensemble and Junior Band complete the 3-12 wind bands program.
+In the Preparatory school, the Concert Band, Wind Ensemble and Junior Band complete the 3–12 wind bands program.
 The school also runs three stage bands, and numerous other jazz and chamber ensembles for Wind and Brass players.
 The King's School is particularly renowned for its 'Drumline', a percussion ensemble in the American tradition in which outstanding percussion students perform memorised precision drumming routines, in military-style formation.

 The school has a chamber string orchestra for experienced players.

-There is a non-auditioned choir for boys in the senior school, and the auditioned Schola Cantorum (Latin: meaning "school of singers"); both ensembles are in four vocal parts.
+There is a non-auditioned choir for boys in the senior school, and the auditioned Schola Cantorum; both ensembles are in four vocal parts.
 In the preparatory school there are three choirs consisting of trebles and altos.

 A number of small ensembles exist including piano trios, guitar ensembles, percussion ensembles, flute ensembles, clarinet quartet, saxophone quintet and a number of popular music bands.

-Instrumental lessons

-Full and half-period instrumental lessons are offered in piano, pipe organ, guitar, violin, viola, violoncello, contrabass, tuba, horn, trombone, trumpet, saxophone, flute, clarinet, percussion (orchestral and drum-kit), bagpipes, and voice, are available.
-The school has a variety of music tutors.